About our shed

 Shed Activities

-Our primary woodworking shed is at South Port Uniting Church (SPUC) and members work on either their own projects or we have range of community projects which members can volunteer for.
+Our primary woodworking shed is at St Kilda South Port Uniting Church (SSPUC) located in South Melbourne where members work on either their own projects or we have range of community projects which members can volunteer for.

-We also have a shed dedicated to metal working projects and a Garden plot within the same grounds.
+We also have a shed dedicated to metal working and a Garden plot within the same grounds.
+Or just come and socialise.

 Find us